 By Hannah Echols

-“We can reliably collect urine in every critically ill patient at our institution, except in very young children,” said David Askenazi, M.D., medical director of the Children’s Pediatric and Infant Center for Acute Nephrology.
+“We can reliably collect urine in every critically ill patient at our institution, except in very young children,” said David Askenazi, M.D., Medical Director of the Children’s Pediatric and Infant Center for Acute Nephrology.
 “In both the clinical and research arenas, I found myself continually asking why someone hasn’t addressed this issue.
-Then it dawned on me — why can’t we do it in Birmingham?”
+Then it dawned on me: Why can’t we do it in Birmingham?”

 “I routinely deal with a wide array of wounds and iatrogenic skin injuries caused by medical devices,” Dechant said.
 “We designed the initial Zorro-Flow prototype out of a small respiratory mask, soft tubing and silicone tape.
 I prioritized the protection of infants’ delicate skin when considering the shape and securement methods for the device.
 I hope that Zorro-Flow will open doors in research and patient care by providing a safe and noninvasive method for urine collection and quantification.”

-Moving forward, Askenazi and the team plan to file the female version of Zorro-Flow as a Federal Drug Administration class 2 device and launch the devices for beta testing at several large academic centers focused on neonatal nephrology in the first quarter of 2023.
+Moving forward, Askenazi and the team plan to file the female version of Zorro-Flow as a Federal Drug Administration class 2 device and launch the device for beta testing at several large academic centers focused on neonatal nephrology in the first quarter of 2023.
 They also aim to complete the male version of Zorro-Flow within the next 12 months.